 SINCE THE 1930’s, NEW MEXICO HAS BEEN A WORLD LEADER IN SCIENTIFIC RESEARCH AND ENERGY DEVELOPMENT

-The state is home to three national research facilities and three nationally-recognized research universities.
+New Mexico is home to three national research facilities and three nationally-recognized research universities.

 The state is ranked first in non-industry investment in research and development and second in high-tech jobs, providing unparalleled capacity for research collaboration and technology commercialization in many areas that contribute to advanced manufacturing.
 New Mexico far exceeds any other state in non-industry research and development at eight times the national average.
 (2017 State New Economy Index)